-Scientific questions to be addressed:

 Ascertain fidelity of CCI datasets for climate research

-Tasks to be performed

-1. Gather CCI documents for ECVs as they become available

-2. Review reports

-3. Draft initial report

-4. Update report during phase 2 as more plans become available

-The timing of the reports will depend on the availability of the reports from

-the CCI teams.
+- 1. Gather CCI documents for ECVs as they become available - 2.
+Review reports - 3.
+Draft initial report - 4.
+Update report during CCI+ Phase 1 as more plans become available The timing of the reports will depend on the availability of the reports from the CCI teams.

-Output / Deliverables

 Report D2.3v1, v2 and v3